 First Look: ADO.NET and InterSystems IRIS

 This First Look guide explains how to connect to InterSystems IRIS™ via the InterSystems ADO.NET Managed Provider.
-Once you have completed this guide, you will have configured Visual Studio to use the InterSystems.Data.SqlClient.dll
+Once you have completed this guide, you will have configured a Visual Studio project to use the InterSystems.Data.IRISClient.dll

-assembly, established an ADO.NET connection to InterSystems IRIS, run several SQL queries from your .NET application, and confirmed the effects of these queries in the InterSystems IRIS System Management Portal.
+assembly, established an ADO.NET connection to InterSystems IRIS, run several SQL statements from your .NET application, and confirmed the effects of these statements in the InterSystems IRIS System Management Portal.

 To give you a taste of the ADO.NET Managed Provider without bogging you down in details, we’ve kept this exploration simple.
 These activities are designed to only use the default settings and features, so that you can acquaint yourself with the fundamentals of the feature without having to deal with details that are off-topic or overly complicated.
 When you bring ADO.NET to your production systems, there may be things you will need to do differently.
 Be sure not to confuse this exploration of ADO.NET with the real thing!
 The sources provided at the end of this document will give you a good idea of what is involved in using ADO.NET in production.

 ADO.NET is a data access technology from the Microsoft .NET Framework that provides access to data sources.
 It is used to establish database connectivity and provides a standard, reliable way for .NET Framework programmers to connect to many types of data sources or perform operations on them with SQL.
 Connecting to InterSystems IRIS via the ADO.NET Managed Provider is simple, especially if you’ve used ADO.NET before.
 Establishing an ADO.NET connection to InterSystems IRIS from a .NET application allows you to run SQL commands against InterSystems IRIS databases from your .NET application.